-In most cases, crying babies can be calmed once their needs are met or through your comforting physical presence.
-But at times, excessive crying in babies at night can be indicative of a more serious cause such as an illness.
-You should contact a doctor if your baby won’t stop crying at night and one of the following is evident:
+In most cases, your crying baby can be calmed once his needs are met or through your comforting physical presence.
+But at times, excessive crying in babies at night can be indicative of a more serious cause, such as an illness.
+You should contact the paediatrician if your baby won’t stop crying at night and one of the following is evident:

-- Physical discomfort or signs of illness such as a high fever or rashes and the like.
+- Physical discomfort or signs of illness, such as high fever, rashes and the like

 Each baby has his own timeline for meeting milestones of physical and emotional growth.
 It is no different when it comes to sleep schedules.
-Also, sleep routines can go off track when the baby is sick or if they are on the verge of achieving some milestone.
+Also, sleep routines can go off track when the baby is sick or if he is on the verge of achieving some milestone.
 Thus, it is important to remember that when it comes to babies – time, patience, and a lot of effort are required to get the needed results.

 1. Frequent Night Awakenings: Why Is My Baby Crying During Sleep?; Children’s Hospital Colorado; https://www.childrenscolorado.org/conditions-and-advice/parenting/parenting-articles/baby-crying-sleep/